 Your explainer video should be one of your most valuable marketing assets.
 Get the most return on that investment by using it to reach prospects in multiple places.

-Increase click through rates by 65% by mentioning your explainer video in the subject line of email marketing campaigns.
+Increase click through rates by mentioning your explainer video in the subject line of email marketing campaigns.

 Some of the best ways to use your explainer video: